cebcar/techdocs-221026/tools/GitHub.md

 ## Using GitHub

 ### Create New Repository
-GitHub : ‘cebcar’ : New
+GitHub : ‘cebcar’ : New Repository
 - supply repo Name and Description
 - make repository “Public”
 - initialize repo with a README